o3de/o3de.org/content/docs/userguide/linux/test-windows-client-linux-server-connection.md

   for &ALYlong;. '
 title: Testing the Windows Client to Linux Server Connection
 ---
-# Testing the Windows Client to Linux Server Connection<a name="linux-test-windows-client-linux-server-connection"></a>
+# Testing the Windows Client to Linux Server Connection {#linux-test-windows-client-linux-server-connection}

 ****